U.S. News Rankings

-The University of Central Florida is, fittingly, a school that’s spread across the middle of the state.
-Though the school is based in Orlando, there are more than 10 regional campuses in locations including Daytona Beach, Ocala, and South Lake.
-Freshmen at the Orlando campus are not required to live on campus and, due to limited spaces, those who hope to are encouraged to apply early for housing.
-There are more than 40 fraternities and sororities in the school’s large Greek system, as well as more than 300 other student organizations to consider joining.
-The UCF Knights compete in the NCAA Division I Conference USA.
+The University of Central Florida is, fittingly, a school that's spread across the middle of the state.
+UCF is based in Orlando and has more than 10 regional campuses in locations including Daytona Beach, Ocala and South Lake.
+Freshmen at the Orlando campus are not required to live on campus and, because of limited space, those who hope to are encouraged to apply early for housing.
+There are more than 40 fraternities and sororities in the school's large Greek system, as well as more than 300 other student organizations to consider joining.
+The UCF Knights compete in the NCAA Division I American Athletic Conference.

 |School mission and unique qualities (as provided by the school):|